Why was Dr Disrespect banned on Twitch? Everything you need to know

-While the letter didn’t reveal anything further, it was the first time anyone had heard anything from within Doc’s camp.
+While the post didn’t reveal anything further, it was the first time anyone had heard anything from within Doc’s camp.
 Mrs Assassin has often been featured as a character during his livestreams.

 Social media was sent into a frenzy when footage from Doc’s last stream was uploaded to YouTube and sparked confusion.

 In the clip, the streamer suddenly goes quiet and says “I appreciate everyone watching today.
 We’ll get through this Champions Club.
 I know it’s tough, life’s weird right now.
 We’ll get through this okay.
 And uh…f**k,” before abruptly ending his broadcast.

 (Segment starts at 7:35)

 Amid the uncertainty of the ban, Doc went live for his first YouTube stream on August 6, 2020, and confirmed he would be moving to the platform, but didn’t actually say anything or show his face, instead just playing seemingly random sound-bites of himself over a static backdrop featuring one of his graphics.

 Then, the next day on August 7 he actually went live for the first time on YouTube to over 500,000 viewers, clearly showing he still had what it took to pull the people in, despite the ban, and since then, that’s where he’s remained.